Rocío Monasterio: Politics

 Monasterio at a Vox presentation in Vistalegre.

 Rocío Monasterio joined Vox in 2014.
 Currently she is the president of Vox Madrid.
-She is also the vice-secretary of Social Matters of the party.
+She is also the vice-secretary of Social Matters for the party.

 In December 2018, Monasterio stated that her life has been threatened and that she's been physically assaulted, spat on, and insulted as well as hit by rocks by "feminists".
 Monasterio is a speaker for HazteOir (English: Make Yourself Heard), having supported the latter group's polemical bus sporting a message that denied the existence of transexuality in children.

 She ran as the Vox candidate in the 2021 Madrilenian regional election.
 Following a death threat of unknown origin in the form of a menacing mail with four rifle bullets issued to Podemos candidate Pablo Iglesias, a clash ensued between Iglesias and Monasterio in a Cadena SER debate over the latter's refusal to explicitly condemn the incident.
 This prompted Iglesias to walk out of the debate, which was followed by PSOE and Más Madrid candidates doing likewise shortly thereafter.